droideveloper/RESTful/README.md

 });
 ```

-if you prefer typescript then in your index.ts or server.ts file
+if you prefer typescript then in your index.ts or server.ts file;

 ```typescript
 import * as express from "express";